kedro-org/kedro/docs/source/tutorial/spaceflights_tutorial.md

 ### Dependencies
 These are Python packages or libraries that an individual project depends upon to complete a task.
 For example, the Spaceflights tutorial project depends on the [scikit-learn](https://scikit-learn.org/stable/) library.

+### Data processing vs data science
+In this tutorial, we use data processing to wrangle the raw data into a clean and reliable state.
+We use data science to extract insights from the processed data by using a combination of domain expertise, programming skills, and knowledge of mathematics and statistics.

 ### Standard development workflow
 When you build a Kedro project, you will typically follow a [standard development workflow](../faq/faq.md#what-is-the-typical-kedro-project-development-workflow):